Brielle & Ariana Biermann Look Almost Identical In New Instagram Pics: ‘Brunette Biermanns’

-Ariana and Brielle Biermann were almost impossible to tell apart in new pics shared on Brielle’s Instagram account on Wednesday, Hollywood Life reported.
+Ariana and Brielle Biermann were almost impossible to tell apart in new pics shared via Brielle’s Instagram account on Wednesday, Hollywood Life reported.

-In the first new upload, the sisters were seen sitting beside each other in a car while Brielle took a selfie of them both, likely with her smartphone.
+In the first new upload, the sisters were seen sitting beside each other in a car while Brielle took a selfie, likely with her smartphone.
 In the past, the Biermann sisters have opted for lighter shades of blond, but the new photo showed that they could pull off just about any hue.

 Both Brielle and Ariana left their long brown locks loose and wavy.
 Brielle wore a white T-shirt while her 18-year-old sister rocked a crop top with a sunflower graphic on the front.